 The Science of Indigenous Wisdom

-Here is a list of scientific breakthroughs which demonstrate the profound substance of indigenous wisdom, which understands Nature to be more alive and interdependent than science has given it credit for.
+Here is a list of scientific breakthroughs which demonstrate the profound substance of Indigenous wisdom, which understands Nature to be more alive and interdependent than conventional science has given it credit for.

 - In a very formal affair, scientists recently convened to declare that both animal and human consciousness are alike.